 |Library Board of Trustees||Term expires|

 |Jane Stumpf (School’s Representative)|

 The Board customarily meets on the third Monday of each month (except in August) at 7:00p.m. in the Library.
 Meetings are conducted according to the Sunshine Law.
 Minutes of the meetings are available to the public upon request.

 - Kate Dinneny – Youth Services Librarian (Kate.Dinneny@florhamparklib.org)

 - Eva Scharfenberg – Secretary/Bookkeeper

-- Kim Bordenabe, Charlene Ghegan, Elizabeth Kang, Cynthia Murphy, Jeanne Panayioutou, Mary Smith – Part-time Library Assistants
+- Kim Bordenabe, Charlene Ghegan, Elizabeth Kang, Ursula Romero, Jeanne Panayioutou, Mary Smith – Part-time Library Assistants

 It is the purpose of the Library to serve the community with books and other media in a manner that is cordial and efficient and equitable.
 The Library strives to provide the people of the community of Florham Park with quality library service through its collection of books and other media delivered by a staff and overseen by a Board of Trustees who see the library as an informational, educational, cultural and recreational resource of the Borough.

 The Friends of the Library provide support with their annual appeal.
 Donations can be mailed or delivered to the Library.
 Funds realized from the appeal provide enhancements to regular library service.